 One of my main intentions with this post is to clear up the differences between the Scout and Ranger pellet grills.
 So let’s look through the features and specifications.
 The first thing I think that’s worth noting is that while these two pellet grills have a different outer body case, they actually have exactly the same dimensions.
 Therefore, both units provide the same cooking area of 176 square inches.
 However, the Scout is lighter (45lbs) than the Ranger (60lbs).
 Therefore, that’s worth noting.

 As previously referenced the Scout has a smaller pellet hopper (4lbs) compared to the more expensive Ranger pellet grill (8lbs).
 That double capacity pellet hopper will prove handy if you’re away from the grill while its doing a long/slow cook/smoke.
 Both grills have a single external meat probe port and can reach the same max cooking temperature of 450 degrees.
+Therefore, if you want to high temp grill/sear a set of GrillGrates wouldn’t go amiss.
 However, how each grill gets there is where the key difference lies.
 The cheaper Scout uses a Gen 1 Pro Series Controller, whereas the Ranger uses the newer (more advanced) Digital Arc Controller.

 The key difference is, where the Scout can increase and maintain the set temperature in 25-degree increments the Ranger with the Digital Arc Controller can increase and maintain the temperature at 5-degree increments.
 In other words, you are getting much better temperature control with the Ranger pellet grill over the Scout.
 Not that you cannot cook great food on the Scout, its just going to be a bit trickier to cook the food exactly as you would like it.
 For instance, I don’t believe you can adjust the P-Setting on the Pro Controller fitted to the Scout.